megahealth/megaring-oc/README.md

 4. Call +[MRApi parseDaily:data] to parse daily data, then you'll get temperature data, only valid duration sleep monitoring;
 5. When generating an HRV data report, call + [MRApi parsemonitordata: completion:] to parse the data and generate an HRV report.
 You can view the attribute description of ([MRReport.h]).

+6. Description of HRV: after turning on sleep monitoring, HRV data will be generated when [fingers and rings remain stationary] for at least 28 minutes. (during the test, it's not easy to measure.
+It's best to test for a long time, because the HRV data may not be generated if the test finger shakes for a short time.
+It's recommended to start sleep monitoring when taking it home to sleep and collect the data the next day).

+7. ECG Description: after the blood pressure detection is started, the ECG data is obtained by analyzing the data.

 ### Device upgrade
 1. Use class `MRDeviceUpgrader` to upgrade device's firmware.